 Popular facts about Italian culture

 Italian culture is steeped in rich history, hailing from the European country and passed down through generations of Italian people.
-If you’re on the fence about taking an Italian heritage test or pursuing Italian DNA testing, knowing a bit more about the country’s culture might convince you to take the leap.
+If you’re on the fence about taking an Italian heritage analysis, knowing a bit more about the country’s culture might convince you to take the leap.
 Here are some of the most well-known traditions and facts about Italian culture, both in America and throughout the world:

 - For Italians, the number 17 is considered unlucky.